HoangDucBach/netbrig/README.md

 ### Why Request Network?

-NetBrig utilizes Request Network as a core component to enhance the payment and disbursement processes for scholarships.
+PayChunkutilizes Request Network as a core component to enhance the payment and disbursement processes for scholarships.
 Here’s why Request Network is the ideal choice:

 **1. Transparency:**
 Request Network ensures that every financial transaction, including scholarship disbursements, is visible on the blockchain.
 This enhances trust between students, universities, and companies.

 **2. Automation with Smart Contracts:**
-By integrating Request Network, NetBrig automates the creation and processing of payment requests.
+By integrating Request Network, PayChunkautomates the creation and processing of payment requests.
 Once a scholarship is awarded, the payment request triggers the issuance of the NFT and transfers the funds seamlessly to the recipient.

 **3. Cost-Effectiveness:**
 Request Network reduces transaction costs compared to traditional payment systems by leveraging blockchain technology, making it a financially efficient solution for managing multiple scholarships.

 **4. Global Reach:**
-The decentralized nature of Request Network enables cross-border payments without the need for intermediaries, making NetBrig accessible to students, universities, and companies worldwide.
+The decentralized nature of Request Network enables cross-border payments without the need for intermediaries, making PayChunkaccessible to students, universities, and companies worldwide.

 **5. Compliance and Security:**
-Request Network supports compliance with international standards for payments, ensuring that all financial operations on NetBrig are secure and adhere to legal regulations.
+Request Network supports compliance with international standards for payments,

-**6. Simplicity:**
-Request Network simplifies blockchain interactions via APIs, removing the need for managing contracts, libraries, or gas.

 **7. Privacy:**
 Request Network ensures GDPR-compliant privacy, encrypting request data accessible only to involved parties on the blockchain.

 ### Product Goal

-NetBrig aims to build a decentralized platform that connects students with scholarship opportunities from universities and companies.
+PayChunkaims to build a decentralized platform that connects students with scholarship opportunities from universities and companies.
 By leveraging blockchain technology and NFTs, we streamline the application process.
 Additionally, we use Request Network’s transparent payment protocol to automate the creation and disbursement of scholarships.
 The platform empowers talented students with easy access to financial aid and additional learning resources, while allowing universities and companies to distribute scholarships efficiently and measure their impact.

 ## User Stories